yugabyte/yugabyte-db/docs/content/v1.3/architecture/transactions/transactional-io-path.md

 The client's request to either the YCQL or YEDIS or YSQL API arrives at the YQL engine of a tablet server.
 The YQL engine detects that the query requests rows from multiple tablets and starts a read-only transaction.
 A hybrid time **ht_read** is selected for the request, which could be either the current hybrid time on the YQL engine's tablet server, or the [safe time](../single-row-transactions/#safe-timestamp-assignment-for-a-read-request) on one of the involved tablets.
 The latter case would reduce waiting for safe time for at least that tablet and is therefore better for performance.
 Typically, due to our load-balancing policy, the YQL engine receiving the request will also host some of the tablets that the request is reading, allowing to implement the more performant second option without an additional RPC round-trip.

-We also select a point in time we call **global_limit**, computed as `physical_time + max_clock_skew`, which allows us to determine whether a particular record was written *definitely after* our read request started. **max_clock_skew** is a globally configured bound on clock skew between different Yugabyte DB servers.
+We also select a point in time we call **global_limit**, computed as `physical_time + max_clock_skew`, which allows us to determine whether a particular record was written *definitely after* our read request started. **max_clock_skew** is a globally configured bound on clock skew between different YugabyteDB servers.

 ### 2. Read from all tablets at the chosen hybrid time